Big Data Analytics

 INTERESTED IN BIG DATA IN THE CLOUD?

-Gathering data from various sources is, of course, only one part of the big data analytics process.
+Gathering data from various sources is, of course, only one part of the big data process.
 All that data needs to be stored somewhere, and that repository is often referred to as a data lake.
 Data lakes are where data is kept in its raw form, before any organizational structure is used and before any analytics are performed.
 Data lakes don’t use the traditional structure of files or folders but rather use a flat architecture where each element has its own identifier, making it easy to find when queried.

 One major benefit of having a data lake is the ability to store massive amounts of data.
 As big data continues to grow, the need for that near limitless storage capability has grown with it.
 Data lakes also allow for added processing power while also providing the ability to handle numerous jobs at the same time.
 These are all capabilities that have been increasingly in demand as more enterprises use big data analytics tools.

 How Qubole Supports Big Data Analytics